UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Windows/15Min.md

 3 - Once in machines we can run through steps below

 #### Notes
-1 - Don't forget about GPOs and their ability of enabling domain wide firewall rules, password complexities, and more
+1 - Don't forget about GPOs and their ability of enabling/disabling domain wide firewall rules, password complexities, and more

 #### Downloading FireFox
 ```sh